MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-change-feed.md

   - Extract business analytics insights and metrics, based on changes that occur to your objects, either in a streaming manner or batched mode.

-  - Store, audit and analyze changes to your objects, over any period of time, for security, compliance or intelligence for enterprise data management.
+  - Store, audit, and analyze changes to your objects, over any period of time, for security, compliance or intelligence for enterprise data management.

   - Build solutions to backup, mirror, or replicate object state in your account for disaster management or compliance.